thisconnect/port/README.md

 #### Arguments:

 1. Data (string) - the packet to send to the write socket.
-FUDI messages are delimited and end with `;\n`